the-themis-benchmarks/home/README.md

 **2. run Monkey on one target bug**

 ```
-python3 themis.py --no-headless --avd Android7.1 --apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk --time 1m -o ../monkey-results/ --monkey
+python3 themis.py --no-headless --avd Android7.1 --apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk --time 10m -o ../monkey-results/ --monkey
 ```

 Here,
-* `--no-headless` shows the GUI (do not add this option if you run Themis on the servers without GUI)
+* `--no-headless` shows the emulator GUI.
-* `--avd Android7.1` specifies the emulator for running
+* `--avd Android7.1` specifies the name of the emulator (which has already been created in the VM).
-* `--apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk` specifies the target bug is from `ActivityDiary`'s bug `#118` (`v1.1.8`)
+* `--apk ../ActivityDiary/ActivityDiary-1.1.8-debug-#118.apk` specifies the target bug which is `ActivityDiary`'s bug `#118` in `v1.1.8`.
-* `--time 1m` allocates 1 minutes for one round of testing
+* `--time 10m` allocates 10 minutes for the testing tool to find the bug
 * `-o ../monkey-results/` specifies the output directory of testing results
 * `--monkey` specifies the testing tool

-If this step succeeds, you should see (1) an Android emulator is started, (2) the app `ActivityDiary` is installed and started, (3) Monkey is started to test the app, and (4) the following similar texts are outputted on the terminal.
+*Expected results:* you should see (1) an Android emulator is started, (2) the app `ActivityDiary` is installed and started, (3) Monkey is started to test the app, and (4) the following sample texts are outputted on the terminal during testing.

 <details>
 <summary>**click to see the sample outputs.**</summary>